rhyolight/numenta-web/packages/numenta.org/pages/blog/2015/11/09/vote-for-the-best-htm-challenge-submissions.md

 ---
 author: "Matthew Taylor"
-brief: "There are two ways you can help decide who shines in the HTM Challenge.
+description: "There are two ways you can help decide who shines in the HTM Challenge.
 Please read below and help us out by voting for your favorite submissions."
 date: 2015/11/09
 hideImage: false
 image: ../images/image.png